Luminously-afk/Pysic/README.md

 # Pysic

 Welcome to Pysic!
 This is my very first project, and I'm just learning Python.
-This project is still in development, so expect frequent updates and improvements.
+This project is still in development.

 ## Overview